0x19dG87/bash-start-indexer/README.md

 ```
 -s, --seed
          (TBD) seed phrase for the operator wallet

 -t, --testnet
          run on testnet

 -m, --mainnet
          run on mainnet

 -a, --api-key
-  (TBD) api key to use rpcs from a global provider and register with the local gateway that connects to the staking pool
+         (TBD) api key to use rpcs from a global provider
 ```

 FINANCIALS